FastLine

 Local Registration

 The button Capture Photo allows the user to register a new person in the local database.
-When selecting this option, the image capture window will open:
+When this option is selected, the image capture window will open:

-The Desktop version allows registration by capturing live images, or by importing image files already saved.
+The version Desktop allows registration by capturing live images, or by importing already saved image files.

 Viewing Profiles

-The list of profiles is displayed in the sidebar, and shows all profiles available for detection.
+The profile list is displayed in the sidebar, and shows all profiles available for detection.
 The number of profiles is shown at the top of the list.

-The size of the displayed list can be modified in the application settings.
-Hovering the mouse pointer over a profile shows its photo.
-Profiles can be selected or deselected by clicking on them.
+The size of the displayed list can be changed in the application settings.
+Hovering the mouse cursor over a profile shows its photo.
+Profiles can be selected or deselected by clicking them.

 Deleting Profiles